-7.3.1 Many of the factors for sustainable development and the draft Nuclear NPS are inter-related, particularly between biodiversity, water, climate change, energy, human health, and communities - their social and economic viability including supporting infrastructure and basic services.
+- 7.3.1 Many of the factors for sustainable development and the revised draft Nuclear NPS are inter-related, particularly between biodiversity, water, climate change, energy, human health, and communities their social and economic viability including supporting infrastructure and basic services.
 For example, new coastal and flood defence works may change the movement of sediments in the water, and this in turn may affect the ecology of a nearby wetland habitat.
 Cumulative and synergistic effects may arise from the interactions and additions of small insignificant effects.
-For example, synergistic effects may occur when a number of major developments occur in a sub-region so that the communities benefitting from them become more sustainable by reaching critical thresholds for services and infrastructure.

-- 7.3.2 Any likely significant cumulative effects (negative and beneficial) and inter-relationships were identified and reported in the most relevant topic sections.
-Generally, the significance of these effects will depend upon the number of new nuclear power stations that are built, where, and when.
-The AoS identified that this was likely where there are clusters of potentially suitable sites for new nuclear power stations and found that this was likely to be significant for two regions.
-The AoS recommends that for the North West and South West regions the draft NPS should advise the IPC to consider interactions and cumulative effects if more than one station is built as follows: - North West Region: Braystones, Heysham, Kirksanton and Sellafield.
-The AoSs identified potential beneficial effects of regional significance on employment and community viability, with additional positive effects on health and well-being from secure employment.
-However, there are also potential negative cumulative effects on landscape and visual impacts in relation to the character of the surrounding area including the Lake District National Park, and other development objectives for biodiversity, tourism and recreation/amenity. - South West Region: Hinkley and Oldbury.
-The AoSs identified potential interactions and cumulative effects on important biodiversity sites in the Severn Estuary and River Wye.
-Potential positive effects on local employment, upskilling, community viability and health/well-being could be more significant if more than one new nuclear power station is built. - 7.3.3 The AoS recommends that the IPC should consider the capacity of supporting infrastructure, such as non-radioactive waste, water, flood risk, and transport, together with the implications of phasing and timing of other infrastructure.
-It further recommended that the draft NPS should guide the IPC to consider cumulative effects on the natural environment, particularly when considered in combination with other planning objectives, such as for biodiversity and tourism/recreation. - 7.3.4 The AoS recommends that the draft NPS should draw attention for the IPC to opportunities for enhanced skills and expertise in the nuclear and associated industries where there are clusters of proposed suitable sites and in combination with regional development objectives.
+For example, synergistic effects may occur when a number of major developments occur in a sub-region so that the communities benefitting from them become more sustainable by reaching critical thresholds for services and infrastructure. - 7.3.2 Any likely significant cumulative effects (negative and beneficial) and interrelationships were identified and reported in the most relevant topic sections.
+Generally, the significance of these effects will depend upon the number of new nuclear power stations that are built, where they are built and when they are built.
+The AoS identified that this was likely where there are clusters of potentially suitable sites for new nuclear power stations.
+The revised AoS recommended that for the north west and south west of England, the revised draft NPS should advise the IPC to consider interactions and cumulative effects if more than one station is built as follows: - north west of England: Heysham and Sellafield.
+The revised AoSs identified potential beneficial effects of regional significance on employment and community viability, with additional positive effects on health and well-being from secure employment. - south west of England: Hinkley Point and Oldbury.
+The revised AoSs identified potential interactions and cumulative effects on important biodiversity sites in the Severn Estuary, River Wye and River Usk.
+Potential positive effects on local employment, upskilling, community viability and health/well-being could be more significant if more than one new nuclear power station is built. - east of England: Bradwell and Sizewell: The revised AoS identified potential interactions and cumulative effects on important biodiversity in the Outer Thames Estuary SPA. - 7.3.3 The revised AoS recommended that the IPC should consider the capacity of supporting infrastructure, such as non-radioactive waste, water, flood risk, and transport, together with the implications of phasing and timing of other infrastructure.
+It further recommended that the revised draft NPS should guide the IPC to consider cumulative effects on the natural environment, particularly when considered in combination with other planning objectives, such as for biodiversity. - 7.3.4 The revised AoS recommended that the revised draft NPS should draw to the attention of the IPC, the opportunities for enhanced skills and expertise in the nuclear and associated industries where there are clusters of proposed suitable sites and in combination with regional development objectives.

-7.4 The Potentially Suitable Sites - Generic Findings
+7.4 The potentially suitable sites - generic findings